dinocarl/stringML/README.md

 [![Build Status](https://travis-ci.org/dinocarl/stringML.svg?branch=master)](https://travis-ci.org/dinocarl/stringML)

-StringML is a Javascript templating library that written in vanilla JS and outputs HTML strings.
+StringML is a Javascript templating library that is written in vanilla JS and outputs HTML strings.
 There's really nothing too special going on here: while similar to Mustache, Handlebars, and underscore templates where the output is a string of HTML, the StringML syntax just uses Javascript functions.
 The functions break down into

 * HTML tag functions
 * A converter function that takes the output of the HTML functions and creates an HTML string